-But God does not force us to be with Him.
-He wants us to join Him willingly.
+God wants us to join Him willingly.
 Moreover, nobody else can oblige us to believe or not.
 While we all have the opportunity to get on board, the decision is ours alone, and we are solely responsible for our choice.
-So my question to you is, did you accept Jesus?
+So my question to you is, do or did you accept Jesus?
 Are you saved?

 We move to the next step in satisfying the requirements.
 Do you trust the Lord?
 On a scale from zero to ten, where is your faith?
 Have you been tested yet?
 Were you driven to the abyss where there was nothing left but God?
-Have you walked on water?
+Have you ever walked on water?
 Did you waver in your faith?
 Did you prefer to stay in the known rather than moving to the unknown?

 The secular world often questions the intelligence of believers.
-But faith comes from knowledge.
+But trust comes from knowledge.
 When we not only read about God’s incredible deeds but also experience His peace and him moving mountains and winning wars for us, the question “does God exist?” becomes rather silly.

-Faith is existential knowledge.
-We experience God’s unconditional love.
-Although He does not force us, He will do anything possible to save us, to bring us into His kingdom.
-He looks out for us and protects us.
-He is wise beyond comprehension.
-He is master of all dimensions of earth and heavens.
-He sees what we cannot even imagine.
+Faith is existential knowledge about God’s unconditional love.
+He not only looks out and protects us, but He is also wise beyond comprehension.
+Master of all dimensions of earth and heavens, He sees what we cannot even imagine.

 Everybody who closely follows people’s blessings gets an idea of God’s working.
 First, He usually does not give us exactly what we want, but what we want to achieve.
 His blessings are often interconnected and include a chain of actions for many people.
-Miracles do happen.
-We just have to watch carefully to see them.
-So never, ever give up asking for one.
+He does not just love you and me, but all of us.

-Of course, we not only need to ask, but we also need to do what is required for us to implement the blessing.
+We not only need to ask for blessings, but we also need to do what is required for us to implement them.
 We need to walk even when we don’t know where the journey will end.
-This step requires trust in the Lord, in His goodness, in His wisdom, in His power.
-Thus, the priorities are clear: Accept, Trust, Ask.
+We need to obey God in all situations.
+We need to love when we are scared of being rejected.

-Once you accept Jesus, trust Him and ask for the blessings, you have satisfied all prerequisites for receiving them.
+Once you accept Jesus, trust Him, and ask for the blessings, you have satisfied all prerequisites for receiving them.
 It is now time to look at the type of concerns you want help with, what they mean, how to prioritize them, and what answer you can expect.

 There are three kinds of troubles: need, sin, and lure.
 I cannot imagine a problem that does not fall either into one of the prerequisites or concern categories.
 The differentiation between need, sin, and lure is relatively easy.
 We can answer these questions and get the relevant category:

-1. Does my problem represent a need such as food for the body or soul? → Need
+1. Does my problem represent a need, such as food for the body or soul? → Need

-3. Am I tempted to act against myself, another person or God? → Lure
+3. Am I tempted to act against myself, another person, or God? → Lure

-We need food for the body and the soul.
+We need food.
 Our body cannot work without healthy nutrients.
 Our psyche gets lost without spiritual nourishment.
-When we ask for our daily bread, we ask for all the basics: enough healthy food, good stable health, enough money to cover our basic needs, healthy relationships, spiritual food, a church and so on.
+When we ask for our daily bread, we ask for all the basics: enough healthy food, good stable health, enough money to cover our basic needs, healthy relationships, spiritual nourishment, a church, and so on.

 When we are close to the Lord, we get his messages telling us what we need to do.
 We need to obey Him and do our part in resolving the situation.
 Prayer is not a one-way street.
 However, we must be careful with our personal decisions since they might make us sin.
 We must not cross God’s plan.

 As with any gift we receive, we should not only recognize it but also be grateful.
 God’s faithfulness and every blessing and miracle are worthy of praise.
 While we get spoiled, let us not act like brats.
-Let’s say thank you, praise and worship the Lord!
+Let’s say thank you, let’s praise and worship the Lord!

 Sin must be acknowledged to lose its sting.
 We must ask for forgiveness for the ones we have committed.
 No relationship can heal when the wrongdoer does not recognize the harm in his actions.
-It breaks the trust.
+It breaks all trust.

 We are not perfect beings.
 It is a given that all of us will sin at times.
 It is also certain that someone else has or will hurt us.
 Whether this happens intentionally or not, we must forgive them.
 Forgiveness is not about agreeing to the harm done.
-It is also not about the bad person.
+It is also not about the harming person.
 We are the benefactors of it.
 Forgiving is an act of mercy to ourselves because only when we forgive our trespassers, we can receive God’s forgiveness for our own sins.